 Can I use the local storage on a compute node?

 Yes, you can temporarily access the local disk space on a single node using the $TMPDIR environment variable in your job scripts.
 For a multi-node job you can use the /scratch file system as your working directory for all jobs.

 For more information, see the Temporary Disk Space page.

 How do I specify which account to submit a job to?

 If you are only part of a single account there is no need to specify which account to use.
 If you are part of multiple accounts the resource manager will consume the core-hours allocation of your default group unless you specify a different one.
-To avoid confusion it is best to specify which group’s allocation to use in your PBS script like so:
+To avoid confusion it is best to specify which group’s allocation to use in your SLURM script like so: